ryan-theengineer/ALLsource-Starter/README.md

 ### Continued development

-I the future I will continue to post Blogs about the development of Strong-Star.
+In the future I will continue to post Blogs about the development of Strong-Star.
 I hope to soon add the ability to like and comment on the Blog posts.

 There are many quality of life things I would like to add including animations and features.